alibosworth/pakon-planar-raw-converter/readme.md

 ## Licence

-PPRC is released under the [PolyForm Noncommercial License 1.0.0](LICENSE).
-You can read, run, modify, and share the source for any noncommercial purpose.
+PPRC is released under the [PolyForm Noncommercial License 1.0.0](LICENSE), which covers the code in this repository.
+You can read, run, modify, and share it for any noncommercial purpose.

 That makes PPRC source available.
 It is not open source in the OSI sense, because commercial use is not permitted.
 If you want to use PPRC commercially, including as